 - Contributions to tax-exempt organizations covered under this policy, such as 501(c)(4) and 527 organizations.

-- PPL’s Governance and Nominating Committee has oversight over ESG and sustainability matters, and all corporate sustainability disclosures and ratings, including those related to corporate public policy disclosures, are reviewed with the committee.
+- PPL’s Governance and Nominating Committee, comprised of external directors, has oversight over ESG and sustainability matters, and all corporate sustainability disclosures and ratings, including those related to corporate public policy disclosures, are reviewed with the committee.